rgrzhang/RogerZhang/README.md

     - I don't see an obvious oscillation...

 - In normal cases, X tends to increase and eventually goes to infinity.
 But introduction of p still would slow down the increase, in extreme case, when p=1, it converges (make sense...)

+## 15 Mar 2018

+- After doing stability analysis, I showed that DFE is GAS.
+The EE is hard to analyze symbolically, since the complexity of the equations are almost not doable by hand.
+    - However, by using P values (0, 0.2, 0.4, 0.5, 0.6, 0.8, 1), I numerically determined that EE is at least LAS.
+For global analysis, I may require a Lyapunov's function.
+But again, the length of equations are off the chart...But I believe itis likely that my system is topoligically equivalent to the original one.
+So EE should be GAS as well.
+    - The point of bifurcation may not be `R_0`=1 as we had before.

+- With the choice of `beta`=4, `gamma`=1, and `mu`=1/80, eigenvalues of Jacobian at EE all reture both negative real, except when P=0.
+Meaning no damped oscillation.
+    - I believe with another choice of the parameters, with a higher P value, damped oscillation behavior could occur.
+Test was done at `beta`=10, damped oscillation behavior was observed when P = 0.2, but not for P greater than that.
+    - When `beta`=10, corresponding R_0 = 9.9, this is way higher than most of known diseases.

+- I am curious about whether we can obvserve periodic behavior of I indirectly from looking at S. It is hard to believe that S could be stationary while I is oscilating.

+- As for the e-folding time.
+I plotted it.
+But it looks abnormal.
+It somehow behaves like a hyperbola.